JBlocklove/remarkable-daily-pdf/README.md

 This makes a `Crosswords` folder in the top-level, followed by a year folder, followed by a numbered month folder.
 For example `/Crosswords/2024/08 - Aug`

 - **Cookies (Optional):**
-**If your download requires cookies, follow Step 0 first**
+*If your download requires cookies, follow Step 0 first*
 ```
 If this needs a cookie file, what is the file's location?
 Leave blank if it is not needed.
 ```

 This should just point to the necessary cookie file if your download requires authentication.
+You should use absolute paths for the automatic download.

 ```
-$HOME/cookies/nyt-cookies.txt
+/home/root/cookies/nyt-cookies.txt
 ```

 #### Step 3